xrootd/howto/docs/preplib4tape/README.md

 }
 ```

-"online" refers to whether the file is in disk buffer and can be accessed as a disk file.
+Here "online" refers to whether the file is in disk buffer and can be accessed as a disk file.<p>

-Once gfal-bringonline get a `"online":true` response, it no longer include that file in future query.
+Once gfal-bringonline get a <b>"online":true</b> response, it no longer include that file in future query.
 </li>
 </ol>